 The District Courts in Maine are the limited jurisdiction courts for the state.
 These courts have 38 judges that hold sessions in eight regions across the state, and they never use juries.
 District Courts focus on civil, criminal, and family matters.
 The District Court system was created in 1961.
 Some examples of cases heard in District Court are divorces, custody issues, property damage, and civil lawsuits.
 District Court breaks out Family Court as a division that handles all family-related matters.
 District Courts handle all traffic violations and juvenile delinquency matters.
 They can also hear Class D and E criminal infractions and civil violations.

 The Probate Courts in Maine were created by the Constitution in 1820.
 They have exclusive and limited jurisdiction over estates, trusts, name changes, adoptions, guardianships, conservatorships, and protective orders.
 This court also handles matters of mental health and involuntary commitment.
 The Probate Courts do not use a jury.
 Instead, a judge hears all issues and makes a decision based on the evidence.
-Maine has 16 Probate Courts and judges, one for each county.
+The Pine Tree State has 16 Probate Courts and judges, one for each county.
 Probate Court judges are elected, and they work only part-time.
 Verdicts from Probate Court may be appealed directly to the Supreme Court.